 Due to my sight loss I use a lot of textured based material.
 I was a braillist until I was 13, so I’ve actually integrated braille into my collection.
 Instead of embossing braille I’ve actually reversed it, so it’s cut out holes.
 I have two dresses that are covered in raised braille, where I’ve laced stick-up braille all over the skirts.
 I’ve used silks, laces and nets.
 Every single fabric is chosen not only for how it looks, but also how it feels.

 My inspiration is drawn from Helen Keller the blind and deaf writer.
-The quote that’s all over the clothes in braille says ‘The only thing worse than blindness is having sight but not vision.’”
+The braille that’s all over the clothes says ‘The only thing worse than blindness is having sight but not vision.’”

 What technology and assistance have you needed to complete such a visual course?